voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+## April 11, 2022

+Release 1.54.0 introduces the following changes:
+* Improvements in the terminology used in the Web UI to make the meaning of various settings clearer.
+* Improved English acoustic model (offline mode) - about 1.5% better accuracy on meeting / lecture type of audio
+* Beta version of a German offline acoustic model

 ### March 21, 2022

 Release 1.53.3 fixes the following issue: